diegotoledano95/Simple-Selenium-test-with-screenshot/README.md

 # Simple-Selenium-test-with-screenshot
 Simple automated Selenium test of a webpage with screenshot evidence.
+Understanding of xPath use benefits.